Over half of 181 PTI MPAs adjusted in official positions

 Their number has now grown to 111 that also include some 20 unelected party leaders.
 The focus of the entire effort is Punjab because of its political importance and weightage in the national politics, and the likely epicentre of the opposition’s protest.

-The existing heavy battalion of senior position holders--ministers, advisers, special assistants and parliamtnary secretaries--in Punjab stood further enlarged with the induction of 40 spokespersons and four coordinators.
+The existing heavy battalion of senior position holders--ministers, advisers, special assistants and parliamentary secretaries--in Punjab stood further enlarged with the induction of 40 spokespersons and four coordinators.

 “It was, in fact, my idea to have a large number of spokesmen for different portfolios in Punjab, and I did induct nearly a dozen such people and had planned to have many more,” former Punjab Information Minister Fayyazul Hassan Chohan told The News when contacted.He figures among the newly appointed spokesmen, who have been notified by Information Minister Sumsam Shah Bokhari.